 If you enjoy drinking a lot of coffee throughout the day you’ll be happy to hear that this is good for gut health.
 Coffee contains polyphenols which are released from food after microbes digest them.

-Polyphenols get rid of the bad bacteria while helping grow the good.
+Polyphenols get rid of the bad bacteria while helping grow the good ones.
 They are found in coffee, dark chocolate, raw cacao, blueberries, blackcurrants, rosemary, thyme and many other food sources.

 Do intermittent fasting

-When you eat all the time your intestines have to constantly work.
+When you’re eating every few hours your intestines have are constantly working which is a strain on the body.
 Fasting gives the intestines a break allowing the gut to clean itself and reduce inflammation.

-Not only that but studies have shown the more we extend time not eating the more diverse the microbes.
+Studies have also shown the more we extend time not eating the more diverse the microbes.
 Some good microbes come out of the woodwork during a fast and repair the gut lining.